Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/AdvancedSplunk/SplunkDataManipulation.md

 > No answer needed

+---

 ### Task 4 - Exploring Splunk Configuration Files

 More reading about config files and stanzas.
 Stanzas are how individual data points are expressed, processed and indexed within Splunk.

 *Q1: Which stanza is used in the configuration files to break the events after the provided pattern?*

-> Break and after give us a good hint here
+> 'Break' and 'after' give us a good hint here.

 <details>